We Started Nothing: Singles

-A double A-side single consisting of "That's Not My Name" and "Great DJ" was released as the first single from the album on 27 May 2007 through the independent label Switchflicker Records.
+A double A-side single consisting of "That's Not My Name" and "Great DJ" was released as the first single from the album on 28 May 2007 through the independent label Switchflicker Records.
 The album's second single, "Fruit Machine", was released as a limited 500-copy run, only available for the fans at the duo's concerts.
 Four covers were made: one for Salford, one for Berlin, one for London and one for New York.
 The third single, a reissue of "Great DJ", was released on 3 March 2008.
-The song didn't chart until the re-release of "That's Not My Name", reaching number 33 on the UK Singles Chart.
+The song didn't chart until the re-release of "That's Not My Name", reaching number 33 on the UK singles chart.

 The fourth single released from the album was the re-release of "That's Not My Name".
-It is so far the duo's most successful on the UK Singles Chart, reaching the top spot for one week.
+It is so far the duo's most successful on the UK singles chart, reaching the top spot for one week.
 The single's popularity caused "Great DJ" to finally chart (two months after its release), and also caused "Shut Up and Let Me Go" to chart early (two months before its release).
 The song became the UK's 22nd best-selling single of 2008, selling 300,000 copies.
 In the United States, "That's Not My Name" reached number 33 on the Billboard Hot 100.

 "Shut Up and Let Me Go" served as the fifth single from the album.
 Due to the popularity of "That's Not My Name", it entered the top 75 two months before its release, based on downloads.
 The song was officially released on 21 July 2008.
 It is the duo's second highest-peaking single in the UK, charting at number six, while reaching number 55 on the Billboard Hot 100.

 "Be the One" was released on 13 October 2008 as the sixth single from the album, peaking at number 28 on the UK chart.
 The re-release of "Fruit Machine" was originally planned to be released on 9 February 2009 as the album's seventh single, but was cancelled a week before the release.
 "We Walk" was ultimately released as the seventh and final single on 23 February 2009, reaching number 58 in the UK.
 It was the band's first single not to have a 7-inch vinyl release, instead coming out on CD and 12-inch vinyl only.

+Release

+The album's original release featured limited red vinyl and CD/DVD editions.

+In 2023 the album was re-released as 15th anniversary pink & purple marbled vinyl edition.

 Track listing

-All songs written by Katie White and Jules De Martino.